AdobeDocs/marketo-measure.en/help/configuration-and-setup/marketo-measure-and-salesforce/page-layout-instructions.md

    Go to the Related Lists option within the quick find menu and add the **Buyer Touchpoints** related list.

-1. Click the wrench icon and add the following columns in this order:
+1. Click the [!UICONTROL wrench] icon and add the following columns in this order:

    * Buyer Touchpoint
    * Marketing Channel